What data is recorded per transfer

 Entity relationships

-Transferbelongs to one organization and has manyTransferStatusHistoryrecords. - TED OUT transfers may originate from a
+Transferbelongs to a single organization and can have multipleTransferStatusHistoryrecords. - TED OUT transfers can originate from a